Series reversion for electrical impedance tomography with modeling errors: Numerical experiments

 Although in all tests the higher order series reversion methods are clearly inferior to sequential linearizations, in none of the cases considered in Table~\ref{tab:experiment1measures} do the higher order series reversion schemes completely break down.
 Moreover, one could argue that their relative performance compared to the sequential linearizations remains approximately the same over all six cases C1--C6, with all methods suffering roughly equally from the modeling errors in cases C3--C6.
 This is maybe a bit surprising since EIT is known to be sensitive to modeling errors \cite{Barber88,Breckon88,Kolehmainen97}, and it would be intuitive to expect the higher order series reversions to further highlight this sensitivity due to their recursive nature.
 However, this observed robustness is probably partially due to the exclusion of the 200 `most difficult' parameter samples from the mean values listed in Table~\ref{tab:experiment1measures}.
 Indeed, the higher order series reversion methods have a tendency to occasionally `explode' as illustrated by the right ends of some yellow and red curves in Figure 5.1, indicating that in some cases a considerable proportion of the reconstructions fail to improve compared to the initial guess.
 This phenomenon can be considered to be analogous to the behavior of higher order polynomial interpolation or extrapolation for noisy data.
+In particular, this might suggest a decreased radius of convergence in the higher order methods compared to the first order method, but in this study we did not push this question further.

 \begin{remark} According to our experiments, the (shifted) log-conductance parameters in \eqref{eq:CEM_param} and \eqref{eq:smooth_param} do not seem to have the same effect on the electrode measurements.
 That is, even though plugging in the same value for $\mu_\zeta + \theta_m$ in \eqref{eq:CEM_param} and $\mu_\zeta + \rho$ in \eqref{eq:smooth_param} gives the same net integral of the surface conductivity over the considered electrode, it seems that the actual effect of the contact on the potential at the electrode is considerably different.
 This phenomenon emphasizes the modeling errors in cases C3--C6 as it makes the initial guess $\upsilon = 0$ nonoptimal when data is simulated by resorting to the CEM parametrization but reconstructions are formed with the smooth parametrization.
 See~\cite[Section~4.3]{Hyvonen17b} for related observations. \end{remark}